CurvedLens/Getting_and_cleaning/README.md

-# Script consistes of 5 main parts:
+# Script consists of 5 main parts:
 1. Merging of two datasets in one
 2. Extracting columns that contain only words "mean" or "std"
 3. Renaming columns with proper names